RENEE MONTAGNE, Host:

 Today a reporter for the New York Times will ask a court to throw out a subpoena from the Justice Department.
 He doesn't want to testify against a CIA agent who's accused of leaking classified information.
 NPR's Carrie Johnson reports on the government's ongoing battle against leaks.

 CARRIE JOHNSON: New York Times reporter Jim Risen has a history of digging for government secrets and finding pay dirt.
 Risen helped expose the government's warrantless wiretapping program.
 And he ventured into the shadows again to write a history of the CIA in the Bush years.
 That book has landed him in the Justice Department's cross hairs.
 Prosecutors say it includes material from a former CIA agent, Jeffrey Sterling.
 He's getting ready to go to trial for disclosing classified information.

-Ms. LUCY DALGLISH (Executive Director, Reporters Committee for Freedom of the Press): My name is Lucy Dalglish.
+LUCY DALGLISH: My name is Lucy Dalglish.
 I'm the executive director of the Reporters Committee for Freedom of the Press.

 JOHNSON: Dalglish says she's talked with Jim Risen about the case.

 DALGLISH: His stance is, he's not going to identify his confidential sources.
 Period.